siqirua/tp/docs/DeveloperGuide.md

 * 3b.
 The selected graded component has some associated student scores.
     * 3b1.
 ModuLight deletes all associated students scores.
     * 3b2.
-ModuLight shows a list of updated student scores.
+ModuLight shows a list of updated student scores.<br>

       Use case resumes at step 4.

 **Use case: Find student(s)**